 Zcash is one of the most private currencies to have emerged in the crypto boom, which makes it an interesting coin to trade with.
-This guide will show you how to buy and trade Zcash in 2020.
+This guide will show you how to buy Zcash with USD and how to trade it in 2020.

 Where to buy Zcash

-Read on to find out more about Zcash and how it works or skip ahead to our step-by-step buyers guide if you’re ready to invest.
+Read on to find out more about Zcash and how it works or skip ahead to our step-by-step buyers guide if you’re ready to buy Zcash.

 What is Zcash?